ceejbot/galls-law/webrebels.md

 # [fit] your platform
 # [fit] your database

 ^ We went from js inside couchdb to js in node services.
+Also changed how we stored our data.

 ---